marekbeckmann/icinga-check-linux-eol/README.md

 ### 2.3 Running trough Bash-Script

-If you don't want to worry about finding out the needed info, you can specify the `check-eol.sh` in your Icinga/Nagios check command.
+If you don't want to worry about finding out the needed information yourself, you can specify the `check-eol.sh` in your Icinga/Nagios check command.
 The script will then call the Python Check-Plugin with all parameters.
 It uses the following commands to determine the information needed:

 - `--distro` => `${ID}`
 - `--version` => `${VERSION_ID}` (`/etc/debian_version` for Debian)